uprm-inso-4101-2019-2020-S2/semester-project-team8/README.md

     heroku pg:psql
 ```

 # Recommended Text editors and IDEs:
 * Visual Studio Code with Docker plugin.
 It is great for developing typescript apps and has plugins for scala
 * Any text editor and a terminal
 * Any Scala IDE for developing scala applications

+# Missing Functionality:
+* Add functionality for view only user types.
+* Add push notifications in server with the expo service
+* Add offline capabilities with expo's SecureStore